ViewsOnDrugs/science_bot/README.md

 [Here](https://schedule.readthedocs.io/en/stable/) you can learn how set up tasks for the the `scheduled_job()` function

-There are some nice free cloud solutions such as [pythonanywhere](https://www.pythonanywhere.com/), where you can deploy the bot to do that just run:
+There are some nice free cloud solutions such as [pythonanywhere](https://www.pythonanywhere.com/), where you can deploy the bot, to do that just run:

 ```bash